 - No NFC

 When it comes to the hardware, the Moto G7 Power sits on the Qualcomm Snapdragon 632 platform - the same core hardware as the Moto G7 and the G7 Play - along with 4GB RAM and 64GB of storage, with microSD support up to 512GB.
-This is a mid-range eight-core hardware.
+This is a mid-range eight-core hardware from its 2019 release year.

 Daily tasks and switching around apps is plenty fast too.
 It's a slightly slower experience than the best phones out there, but for a fraction of the price that really doesn't matter.
 We have found that sometimes things can get a little slow when there's a lot of data activity going on - downloading and installing updates for example - but we also found a bigger issue with data latency or handover, sometimes losing a connection when moving from Wi-Fi to 4G, for example.